mr5z/MvvmEssentials/README.md

 }
 else
 {
-	// This means, either the user clicks the background or pressed the back button Console.WriteLine("User cancelled the popup");
+	// This means, either the user taps the background or pressed the back button Console.WriteLine("User cancelled the popup");
 }
 ```